Clinician Educator Fellowship

 The vision of the UCSF Division of General Internal Medicine (DGIM) Clinician Educator Fellowship is to train future clinician-educator leaders in academic general internal medicine.

-We are pleased to offer multiple Clinician Educator Fellowship positions in general internal medicine for the 2026 – 2027 academic year.
+We are pleased to offer multiple Clinician Educator Fellowship positions in the 2027 – 2028 academic year.
 Fellowship positions are structured as a one-year program but may be extended to two years with Fellowship Director approval.
-These positions are designed to prepare fellows for faculty careers as clinician-educators in academic general internal medicine by expanding skills in clinical medicine, clinical teaching, scholarship and medical education.
+Through mentorship within our Division and beyond, as well as protected time to explore one's interests in academic general internal medicine, this fellowship position is designed to position fellows well for promising careers as clinician-educators in academic general internal medicine by expanding skills in clinical medicine, clinical teaching, scholarship, and medical education.

 Clinical and Educational Activities

-Each fellow will spend approximately 40% time in direct clinical care and precepting.
-Fellows will provide primary care for their own panel of patients at one of the DGIM ambulatory sites at UCSF Health’s Mount Zion Campus and will see patients for urgent care at the Screening and Acute Care Clinic on the Parnassus Campus; they shall teach/supervise residents and medical students at UCSF’s Mt.
+Each fellow will spend approximately 50% time in a mixture of direct clinical care and precepting.
+Fellows will provide primary care for their own panel of patients at one of the DGIM ambulatory sites at UCSF Health’s Mount Zion Campus and they shall teach/supervise residents and medical students at UCSF’s Mt.
 Zion campus.
 Longitudinal mentorship will be provided by the Fellowship Director as well as other experienced UCSF faculty.
-Fellows will gather regularly for Fellow Didactics (topics including: clinical precepting skills, development of a clinician-educator CV/portfolio, job negotiations, early mentorship, etc.) and will participate in UCSF-wide Educational Scholarship Conferences (ESCape)Equity and Justice in Education sessions, as well as Health Professions Education Journal Clubs, throughout the year.
+Fellows will gather regularly for Fellow Didactics (example topics including: clinical precepting skills, development of a clinician-educator CV/portfolio, job negotiations, early mentorship, etc.) and will participate in UCSF-wide Educational Scholarship Conferences (ESCape)as well as Health Professions Education Journal Clubs, throughout the year.
 Fellows will have opportunities to teach in resident didactics and attend resident retreats as well as to teach students within the UCSF School of Medicine.

 Primary Care Clinic Population